rafiatha09/SE-challenge1/README.md

-# React Test: Interactive Recipe Book
+# React Test: Simple Personal Blog

-**Challenge**: This test asks the candidate to build a single-page application (SPA) for an interactive recipe book.
+**Challenge**: This test asks the candidate to build a single-page application (SPA) for a simple personal blog.
 The goal is to test their understanding of JavaScript, React, CSS frameworks (specifically responsiveness/mobile-friendliness), Git version control, and their ability to write clean, efficient, and maintainable code.

+The [following Figma layout needs to be developed](https://www.figma.com/file/Lpk703811Gv3PNmn2ydlGP/Free-Blog-Template--%7C-Modern-%26-Creative-design-(Community)?type=design&mode=design).

+It's important to say that it is just a prototype!
+We would also like to see your ability to propose improvements, features and new contributions to the product's UI 😄!
+Use the layout only as reference!

-## Features:
+## Scenario:

-### Recipe List:
-  - Display a list of recipes with title, image, and key ingredients.
-  - Allow filtering recipes by category (e.g., breakfast, lunch, dinner, dessert).
-  - Enable searching for recipes by name or ingredient.
-### Recipe Details:
-  - On clicking a recipe, open a detailed view with full instructions, ingredients list with quantities, and cooking time.
-  - Allow users to mark ingredients as "added" to facilitate shopping list creation.
-  - Provide an option to scale the recipe for different portions.
-### Additional Functionality:
-  - Implement pagination for the recipe list (optional).
-  - Enable users to add their own recipes (bonus points).
-  - Integrate a timer functionality for cooking (bonus points).
+You are tasked with building the frontend for a simple personal blog.
+User can read a blog and write a blog.
+The web-app should allow for the following functionalities:

+- Viewing listed blog (you can create your own data)
+- Post creation, editing, and deletion

 ## Tech Requirements

-- Use React.
+- Use React JS as the primary framework.
 - Choose a modern CSS framework like Material UI or Chakra UI for responsive design and mobile-friendliness.
 - Utilize Git for version control throughout the development process.
 - Focus on writing clean, well-organized, and commented code.